MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-overview.md

             ```

    2. CodeViewer is no longer used.
-Either remove all references to it in the application (recommended) or copy the **CodeViewer** folder from the Addin folder of Business Central 140 RoleTailored client installation to the Addins folder of the Business Central 150 Server installation.
+Either remove all references to it in the application (recommended) or copy the **CodeViewer** folder from the Addin folder of Business Central 140 RoleTailored client installation to the Add-ins folder of the Business Central 150 Server installation.

 10. Build the extension package.